greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="gp_enable_agg_distinct"></a>gp\_enable\_agg\_distinct

-Enables or disables two-phase aggregation to compute a single distinct-qualified aggregate.
+ Activates or deactivates  two-phase aggregation to compute a single distinct-qualified aggregate.
 This applies only to subqueries that include a single distinct-qualified aggregate function.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|